About

 Can I use bread flour instead of AP flour

-If you liked this step by step recipe for Homemade Bread, then you may also like some of my other detailed how-to posts,
+If you liked this step by step homemade bread recipe, then you may also like some of my other detailed how-to posts,

-Measuring Cups – I like to use cups to measure all liquid ingredients most of the time.
-I absolutely LOVE my colorful cup measuring set, and I also love my pyrex measuring jugs too.
+• Measuring Cups – I like to use cups to measure all liquid ingredients most of the time.

 How to make the best Homemade White Bread that is soft and delicious.
 An easy to follow recipe for perfect homemade bread with step by step instructions.